DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 The modern System offered an escape from oppressive villages—but it replaced the trap with atomization.
-The Third Path isn’t a return to the village; it’s the conscious creation of chosen families—Flotillas—that combine modern freedom with the Family Protocol’s deep belonging.
+The Third Path isn’t a return to the village; it’s the conscious creation of chosen families—Flotillas—that combine modern freedom with the Kin Protocol’s deep belonging.

 ## Chapter 13: Your Mission: Assemble Your Flotilla